 \para{(C3) Conflicting Incentives and Goals:} Existing hierarchical multi-agent LLM frameworks often assume a single trust domain or unified control (e.g., MetaGPT, ChatDev, HyperAgent simulating roles within one company under a central coordinator).
 On the other hand, agents governed by separate entities may pursue their owners' interests over the collective goal.
-For instance, a financial agent and a healthcare agent collaborating across companies might each withhold or manipulate information to favor their organizations' objectives, undermining the overall task.
-Such misaligned incentives are largely absent in single-owner systems, which typically assume a common objective.
-Cross-domain multi-agent hierarchies often lack a common authority for identity and trust management.
+Unforutnately, cross-domain multi-agent hierarchies often lack a common authority for identity and trust management.
 Without a shared trust anchor, agents cannot readily verify each other's identities or credentials, opening the door to impersonation and man-in-the-middle attacks~\cite{NEURIPS2024_861f7dad}.
-The lack of an authority makes it easier for a malicious agent to steer cross-domain LLM activities in a harmful direction, which is an issue generally not encountered in single-domain multi-agent service (MAS) with centralized trust.
-Indeed, recent work highlights that traditional MAS research has not imposed sufficient control over inter-agent communication, leaving systems vulnerable to identity spoofing and unauthorized data flows~\cite{khan2025textit, NEURIPS2023_4cddc8fc}.
-In practice, securing a cross-organization hierarchical MAS demands new mechanisms (e.g., federated authentication, inter-domain policy alignment) beyond those in local frameworks, which often assume established hierarchical controls and robust safeguards within one domain.
-The real-world consequences of neglecting these cross-domain dynamics range from failed collaborations to critical data leaks, emphasizing that future multi-agent systems must be designed with cross-organizational trust and security at their core.
+This lack of authority makes it easier for a malicious agent to steer cross-domain LLM activities in a harmful direction—an issue not seen in single-domain MASs with centralized trust.